 Intensive correction orders

-A breach of these conditions may result in the offender being ordered to serve the rest of their time in prison.
+The offender will be subject to strict conditions such as living at an approved residence and engaging in specific programs or other activities to address their offending.
+A breach of the conditions of an ICO may result in the offender being ordered to serve the rest of their term of imprisonment in prison.

-Community service orders
+Community corrections orders

 Community-based sentences that no longer exist